What is PCI DSS Compliance?

-- Have a plan to analyze all of your Internet traffic – Ingress and Egress traffic can tell you a great deal about the behavior of your environment and is required in most cases to help identify potential attacks.
+- Have a plan to analyze all of your Internet traffic – Ingress and Egress traffic can identify potential attacks.

-- Create a plan to implement a SIEM or to collect your logs and analyze them on a daily basis (or more).
+- Create a plan to implement a SIEM or to collect your logs and analyze them on a daily basis.
 This will cover a large number of compliance requirements in any framework, but is not an undertaking that should be taken lightly – it can be a complex process and takes a great deal of planning to implement properly.

-- Evaluate the resources you have available to help with implementing these compliance controls as well as managing them long term – they take ongoing care and feeding to be done properly and truly get value out of them.
+- Evaluate the resources you have to help with implementing these compliance controls as well as managing them long-term.

 Whether utilizing a SIEM, IDS, IPS, firewall, and/or any other tools to meet compliance, having TAPs and packet brokers in place to filter company-wide traffic into these tools is essential.